Odawara District

 "No more ice cream Friday nights."

-"We'll have to go out and see them.
+“We’ll have to go see them.
 By the way, Michiko called.
 Wanted you to come over tonight.
-Said it was important."
+Said it was important.”

-The Yamamura's lived about a mile from the missionaries' apartment, in a gentle, surburban part of the city.
-Thackeray and companion parked their bikes by the gate in front of the house.
+The Yamamuras lived about a mile from the missionaries’ apartment.
+Thackeray and Matlock parked their bikes by the front gate.

 "About what?" said Matlock.